gilfranciscarillo/hris/README.md

 3. Open terminal then cd to the project root then Run composer install
 4. Make sure that your mysql connection is running correctly before running number 5.
 5. There is a CREATE_DATABASE.sql file in the project root, run it's content to your mysql
-6. Then while your terminal points to your project root, run below in order
+6. Then while your terminal points to your project root, run below in order<br />
-   a. php spark migrate
+   a. php spark migrate<br />
-   b. php spark db:seed RunAllSeed
+   b. php spark db:seed RunAllSeed<br />
    c. php spark serve - To run the app.

 # Features